TerabyteTB/WhirlpoolEditor/README.md

 ### Current Issues

 - Update README.md is the most common commit by me.
-LOL.

 A Work In Progress (WIP)